MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ![Animation of opening the Main menu and selecting Work activity button.](media/1-Handed.gif "Animation of opening the Main menu and selecting the Work activity button")

-When the Main menu is open, you can also move it wherever you want (or pivoting it) by grabbing it with your hand(s).
+When the Main menu is open, you can also move it wherever you want (or pivot it) by grabbing it with your hand(s).

 ![Animation of moving the Main menu.](media/Movement.gif "Animation of moving the Main menu")